Guides

 Using an Image Registry

-If you are using infrastructure-as-code to configure your app, you can copy the “Registry ID” and paste into your service config.
+If you are using the flightcontrol.json file to configure your app, you can copy the registry identifier (a hex code string) from under the image registry name and paste that value into your service config.
 See Using Code for details.

-If you are using the dashboard, select the registry under the “Build System” box, and then add your repository URI and tag in the appropriate text fields.
+If you are using the dashboard, select the Pull from image registry radio button, choose your image registry from the Registry drop-down box, and then add your repository URI and tag in the appropriate text fields.

 Dashboard configuration for building from an image registry